AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 As with the preview, cross-region combinations like us-east-1 to us-west-1 are not supported with a single Interconnect.
 If you want to connect across regions, you'll need an architecture that combines with Cloud WAN.

-However, Google Cloud Partner Cross-Cloud Interconnect for AWS's location documentation lists the following, which suggests that Singapore is supported:
+However, according to the location documentation for Google Cloud Partner Cross-Cloud Interconnect for AWS, it appears that Singapore is supported:

 Google Cloud locations AWS locations